AUSTIN FRIENDS OF FOLK ART

 to members recaps the year’s activities and shows how our funds are working in the

 community.
-During my term, I want AFFA to build partnerships with other organizations of adults and children, to conduct joint programs, and to get them covered regularly by the
+During my term, AFFA worked to build partnerships with other organizations of adults and children, to conduct joint programs, and to get them covered by the

-get out the word so new friends can find us and learn along with us.”
+get out the word so new friends can find us and learn along with us through stimulating monthly programs.”